eladnoor/equilibrator/classic_rxns/source/faq.rst

 	\Delta_r G' &=& \Delta_r G'^{\circ} + RT \ln{Q} \\
 	\end{eqnarray}

 Where Q is the "reaction quotient" or "mass-action ratio."
-Read more about these calculations :ref:`here <cr-atp>`.
+Read more about these calculations `here <classic_reactions/atp.html>`_.

 .. _drg: